laurenceday/ethmap-floorscanner/README.md

 # ethmap-floorscanner

-Script for listing the available EthMap countries, ranked in order of descending price.
+Script for listing the available [EthMap](https://willdn.github.io/ETHMap/#/) countries, ranked in order of descending price.

 *Last Update: 17 August 2021*

 ## Current Status

-Install it, add some config variables.
+Clone this, add some config variables.
 Run it.
 I ain't updating this further.

 ## Prerequisites